Dlatfullin/library-test-task/README.md

-# 📚 UFuture test task
+# 📚 U-Future test task

 A simple library management system built with **Spring Boot** that allows users to manage a collection of books.
 This project provides basic CRUD operations for managing books and includes RESTful API documentation with **Swagger**.